ankitalodha05/-Deploy-a-Python-Flask-App-to-AWS-EKS-using-CI-CD/README.md

 ### **Jenkins Project Setup**

-* After setting up the Jenkins server, logged into the Jenkins Dashboard.
+After setting up the Jenkins server, logged into the Jenkins Dashboard.

-* Created a new project named **`project1`**.
+Created a new project named project1.

-* Selected **Pipeline** project type.
+Selected Pipeline project type.

-* Configured the pipeline to use **Pipeline script from SCM**.
+Configured the pipeline to use Pipeline script from SCM.

-* Connected the pipeline to a GitHub repository containing the `Jenkinsfile` and project code.
+Connected the pipeline to a GitHub repository containing the Jenkinsfile and project code.

-* Triggered the initial build which executed the entire CI/CD pipeline.
+Triggered the initial build which executed the entire CI/CD pipeline.

+✅ Once the Jenkins pipeline finishes successfully, it provisions all infrastructure, builds and pushes the Docker image to ECR, and deploys the Flask application to the EKS cluster.

+🌐 An AWS Load Balancer is automatically created by the Kubernetes service.
+Copy the DNS name of the load balancer from the AWS console and open it in your browser to access the deployed Flask application.

 ---